GatorCogitate/cogitate_tool/README.md

 The following will demonstrate step by step the process to generate a token in order to use the tool:

-  1. Click your profile icon on GitHub and then click Settings
+1. Click your profile icon on GitHub and then click Settings.

 2. On the sidebar, click the Developer settings and then Personal access tokens.

 3. Click Generate new token.

 4. Add a token description and click Generate token.

 5. Save the token for future use.

 Do note that for security reasons, you will not be able to see the token again once logged off.